The Lord's Prayer Is Misunderstood

 Matthew 6:7 And when you pray, do not keep on babbling like pagans, for they think they will be heard because of their many words.

-Regardless of whether we use King James Bible version that says, "...in this manner you should pray...", or NIV Bible version that says, "... this is how you should pray...", the "daily" requirement to pray is still Jesus command.
+Regardless of whether we use King James Bible version that says, "...in this manner you should pray...", or NIV Bible version that says, "... this is how you should pray...", the "daily" requirement to pray is still Jesus's command.
 He said "daily", you want to change it to "monthly" because King James said "in this manner"???!!!
-Who is even preaching to pray Christ's prayer in this manner today.
+Who is even preaching to pray the Lord's Prayer in any manner today?
 It is completely ignored!!!
-No one is even close to praying it in this manner.
+No one is even close to praying it "in this manner".
 This is Christ's prayer, are we Christians??!!

 7. The Overlooked Commandment